Harrand/MDL/README.md

 MDL -- Minimalist Data Language
 Written by Harry "Harrand" Hollands 2017.
-Free to be used and distributed by any individual.
 Designed for use with C++11 to manipulate and read data in a simple and efficient manner.

 Features (2):